Textualize/textual/docs/guide/CSS.md

 A selector is the text which precedes the curly braces in a set of rules.
 It tells Textual which widgets it should apply the rules to.

 Selectors can target a kind of widget or a very specific widget.
-For instance you could have a selector that modifies all buttons, or you could target an individual button used in one dialog.
+For instance, you could have a selector that modifies all buttons, or you could target an individual button used in one dialog.
 This gives you a lot of flexibility in customizing your user interface.

 Let's look at the selectors supported by Textual CSS.